transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ```
 {: codeblock}

-Paste the modified `JSON` that contains only the parameters that you want to update into the **Configuration updates** box.
+Paste the modified `JSON` that contains only the parameters that you want to update into the **Configuration JSON** box.
 For example, if you only needed to update the value for the `passwordattempts` field you would paste in this `JSON`:

 ```json
 {